A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 EYFS/IPC/adapted National Curriculum for England/IGCSEs/IB Diploma; ages 3-19; co-ed; day; independent; privately owned; 1,600 pupils

-Founded in 2006 by Fieldwork Education and part of the Nord Anglia group.
-On three campuses with a fourth opening in autumn 2019.
-A performing arts programme in collaboration with Juilliard, New York and a STEAM curriculum dEnevised with input from MIT.
+Founded in 2006 by Fieldwork Education and now part of the Nord Anglia Education group.
+On four campuses, the last opened autumn 2019.
+A performing arts programme in collaboration with Juilliard, New York and a STEAM curriculum devised with input from MIT.
 At the Rayyan campus pupils can join a bilingual programme with one native French speaker and one native English speaker per class, available from year 1 to year 5.
 A member of several educational organisations but not officially accredited.

 Doha British School (formerly Doha Montessori and British School)